The West Highland Way

 Paul Saunders

-I’m a marketing consultant helping Scottish businesses, charities, and not-for-profits grow delivering impactful marketing projects and campaigns.
-I build Squarespace websites, capture professional photography and produce compelling video.
+I’m a marketing consultant working with Scottish businesses, charities, and not-for-profits to help them grow and tell their stories.
+I design Squarespace websites, capture authentic photography, and produce engaging video content that gets results.

 https://www.paulsaundersmarketing.co.uk